-- Assertion: Maximum sunlight reaches earth's surface during the afternoon time.
+- Assertion: Maximum sunlight reaches earth's surface during the noon time.
 Reason: Heat from the sun reaches earth's surface by radiation. - Assertion: When water is heated up to 100°C, there is no raise in temperature until all water gets converted into water vapour.
-Reason: Boiling point of water is 10°C. - 4.
-Assertion: Aluminium conducts heat faster than copper.
+Reason: Boiling point of water is 10°C.